nvi-inc/fs-vgos/fs-vgos.md

 ps aux | grep plane
 ```

-To start them if they are not running:
+If they are not, start them

 ```tcsh
 /etc/init.d/dplane start